 Students wishing to do research in the Mathematical Institute may apply either to become a probationary DPhil student or to take an MSc course.

-There are over 100 students studying taught MSc courses, in Mathematical Modelling and Scientific Computing, Mathematical and Computational Finance, Mathematics and the Foundations of Computer Science, and in Computation as well as in Applied Statistics.
-Teaching for the first three of these is shared between the Mathematical Institute and the Computing Laboratory, whilst the other courses are the sole responsibility of the Computing Laboratory and the Department of Statistics respectively.
+There are over 100 students within the department studying taught MSc courses, in Mathematical Modelling and Scientific Computing, Mathematics and the Foundations of Computer Science, Mathematical and Computation Finance and Mathematical Finance (part-time).
+There are also MScs in Computation and Applied Statistics which are the sole responsibility of the Department of Computer Science and the Department of Statistics respectively.

 The MSc in Mathematics and the Foundations of Computer Science is designed to provide students with a solid grounding in advanced pure mathematics, mathematical logic, and the mathematical and logical foundations of computer science.